PaulBowden673/Projects-MP-MP2-Quiz/README.md

 1. As a frequent visitor, I want to still find the game enjoyable and challenging.
 2. As a frequent visitor, I want to be able to try to beat the highest scores.
-3. As a Freequent visitor, I want to be able to give feedback on the quiz and ask about updates.
+3. As a Freequent visitor, I want to be able to give feedback on the quiz.

 ## Design

    ### Colour Scheme
-   - The 3 main colours used on the site are Black, Yellow and Red which are appropriate.
+   - The 3 main colours used on the site are Black, Blue and Red which are appropriate.
    ### Typography
    - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font does not load correctly.
 It is frequently used and easy to read.
    - The Merriweather Sans font is used for headings throughout the site, with sans-serif fallback in case the font does not load correctly, it is optimised for a bold display on modern web browsers.

    ### Imagery

+- Background image taken from Pexels.
+Photo by Ash @ModernAfflatus

 ## Wireframe Mock-ups